National Resilience Framework: Labour's Alternative

 min read

-If you have any further questions about this briefing, resilience policy, or would like to be connected to relevant academic experts mentioned here, please get in touch with Tom Blake at tom@labourlongterm.org.
+If you have any further questions about this briefing, resilience policy, or would like to be connected to relevant academic experts mentioned here, please get in touch at committee@labourlongter.org

 EXECUTIVE SUMMARY